rareddy/-virtualdatabase-builder/README.md

 ```
 cd vdb
-run.sh dv-customer
+run.sh sample
 ```

-where `dv-customer` is the name of the virtualization from YAML file, in this case from `sample` project.
+where `sample` is the name of the virtualization from YAML file, in this case from `sample` project.

 make sure the above app is running, then connect to the SQL interface using the SQLClient plugin